-Dividends from a G-REIT, as well as other benefits granted in addition to or instead of dividends, are subject to a withholding tax at a rate of 25% plus a 5.5% solidarity surcharge on the withholding tax, totalling 26.375 %.
-The withholding tax is creditable / refundable at the shareholder's level.
+Dividends from a G-REIT, as well as other benefits granted in addition to or instead of dividends, are subject to a withholding tax at a rate of 25% plus a 5.5% solidarity surcharge on the withholding tax, totalling 26.375%.
+In case the G-REIT shares are privately held by an individual shareholder, the withholding tax is final.
+Otherwise the withholding tax is creditable / refundable at the shareholder's level.